-50. But more lasting changes in firearms technology were underway.
+58. But more lasting changes in firearms technology were underway.
 One of the most important was the development the percussion-cap ignition system.
 Around the turn of the century, European chemists developed a new class of highly explosive compounds, dubbed fulminates.
 Though the potential military applications of these compounds were tantalizing, early experiments demonstrated that they were much too powerful to be used in firearms or artillery as an alternative propellant to gunpowder.
 In 1805, Englishman Alexander Forsyth had the insight that while fulminates could not yet be used for propulsion, in very small quantities they could be used for ignition.
 Others soon improved on his idea.
 By the 1810s, multiple inventors were developing "percussion caps"-small, sealed caps (usually made of copper) filled with fulminate.
 It was a simple matter to redesign gun locks so that instead of a vice holding a flint, hammers looked like actual hammers.
 Rather than a pan filled with priming powder, the newly designed hammer would fall upon an iron nipple topped with a percussion cap.
-The inside the barrel.
+The percussion would ignite the fulminate, which would in turn ignite the main gunpowder charge inside the barrel.
 Percussion caps were inexpensive to mass produce, and far more reliable than flints as a source of ignition.
 Over the next few decades, militaries around the world would convert their stockpiles of firearms from flintlocks to percussion locks.